briankush/Digi-Shamba/README.md

 Or use `npm run dev` if you prefer npm.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments
-- Inspired by the need for efficient farm management solutions
-- Designed for farmers and administrators seeking modern technological solutions Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.

-## License